Eboukpessi/Nextcloud/nexcloud-version30+/README.md

-# Nextcloud Installation script for Version 30+
+# Nextcloud Installation script with PHP8.3 Support
-#Script uses PHP 8.3

 To use Nextcloud Install Script run the commands below: